Kemp Technologies

-Kemp, Inc. was founded in 2000 in Bethpage, New York and operates in the application delivery controller industry.
+Kemp, Inc. is an American technology company that was founded in 2000 in Bethpage, New York.
 The company builds load balancing products which balances user traffic between multiple application servers in a physical, virtual or cloud environment.

 In 2010, Kemp opened a European headquarters in Limerick, Ireland.
 Edison Ventures, Kennet Partners and ORIX Venture Finance invested $16 million into the company for research and development, sales and marketing in early 2012.
-In April 2014, Kemp announced a further investment in its Limerick Operations to expand from 30 positions to 80.
-Kemp was recognized as a Visionary in the 2015 Gartner Magic Quadrant for Application Delivery controllers and again in 2016.
+In April 2014, Kemp announced a further investment in its Limerick operations to expand from 30 positions to 80.

 In 2019, Kemp was acquired by private equity firm Mill Point Capital.

+In November 2020, Kemp Technologies acquired Flowmon Networks for predictive network performance monitoring and network detection response.

 In November 2021, Kemp was acquired by Progress Software for $258 million.

 Business

-Kemp is a software company that develops load balancing and application delivery software built on a bespoke Linux operating system which is sold under the LoadMaster brand.
-As of 2019, there were over 100,000 deployments of LoadMaster globally for customers that need high availability, scalability, security and visibility for their applications.
-This enables customers to scale their operations by delivering applications in a highly available manner with layer 4 to 7 load balancing, enhanced performance, and greater security.
-LoadMaster is available as a hardware appliance as well as a software-based load balancer that is available as a virtualized appliance and in the cloud including Microsoft Azure, Amazon AWS, and other private clouds.
+Kemp is a software company that develops load balancing and application delivery software.
+Its products are built on a custom Linux operating system sold under the LoadMaster brand.

+As of 2019, there were over 100,000 deployments of LoadMaster globally.

+The software enables customers to scale their operations by delivering applications using OSI layer 4 to 7 load balancing.
+LoadMaster is available as a hardware appliance as well as a software-based load balancer that is available as a virtualized appliance and in Microsoft Azure and Amazon AWS.
-Products

-Kemp LoadMaster

-Kemp's main product, the LoadMaster, is a load balancer built on its own proprietary software platform called LMOS, that enables it to run on almost any platform: As a Kemp LoadMaster appliance, a Virtual LoadMaster (VLM) deployed on Hyper-V, VMware, on bare metal or in the public cloud.
-KEMP is available in Azure, where it is in the top 15 deployed applications as well as in AWS and VMware vCloud Air.

-Latest version of LMOS is 7.2.54.0, released April 2021.